-Kansas City, Missouri (KCMO) Emergency Order
+Kansas City, Missouri (KCMO) Mask Mandate

-Jackson County, Missouri Emergency Order
+Jackson County, Missouri Mask Mandate

-Fully vaccinated people can...
+Fully vaccinated people can:

-- Resume domestic travel and refrain from testing before or after travel or self-quarantine after travel.
+- Resume domestic travel and refrain from testing before or after travel and from self-quarantine after travel.

 - Refrain from testing before leaving the United States for international travel (unless required by the destination) and refrain from self-quarantine after arriving back in the United States.

-- Refrain from routine screening testing if asymptomatic and feasible
+- Refrain from routine screening testing if feasible.

-- Get tested if experiencing COVID-19 symptoms
+- Get tested if experiencing COVID-19 symptoms.

 Additional links and resources